Alfred Mynn: Cricket career

+Injury

-Mynn suffered an ankle injury before the famous 1836 match.
+Mynn suffered an ankle injury before a match between North and South at Leicester in 1836.
 He batted with a runner and was unable to bowl.
-Leg guards had not yet been invented and as he made his hundred in the second innings his legs were badly bruised by the Northern fast bowler Sam Redgate.
-Mynn's captain, Lord Frederick Beauclerk sent him back to London laid out on the top of a stagecoach.
+Leg guards had not yet been invented, and as he made his hundred in the second innings, his legs were badly bruised by the Northern fast bowler Sam Redgate.
+Mynn's captain, Lord Frederick Beauclerk, sent him back to London laid out on the top of a stagecoach.

 Dr Bainbridge of St Martin's Lane and Surgeon Lawrence attended him at the Angel Tavern and debated whether his leg should be amputated.
 When told he would lose his leg at the hip, Mynn, a sincerely religious man, asked for a few minutes to say his prayers.
 In those minutes the doctors decided not to operate and instead had him sent to St Bartholomew's Hospital.
-After two years convalescence, he fully recovered.
+After two years' convalescence, he fully recovered.

 After this injury there is some evidence that Mynn wore padding on his game leg.
-There is no conclusive evidence that he invented leg guards as worn by modern cricketers although there was an anecdote about WG Grace being presented with a pair of Mynn's pads and using them in a match.
+There is no conclusive evidence that he invented leg guards as worn by modern cricketers, although there was an anecdote about WG Grace being presented with a pair of Mynn's pads and using them in a match.
 This story dates from Fred Gale's book "The Game of Cricket" (1887), published many years after the end of Mynn's career.

+Finances

 Mynn's finances were never sound.
 He played as an amateur and a gentleman and risked social disgrace each time he accepted money for playing.
-He was imprisoned several times for debts owed to John Wyatt, a money lender, in 1845.
-He was made bankrupt in that year.
-Often he was saved from his creditors by wealthy patrons who wanted him free to play in a match they had an interest in.
-It is possible he had extensive medical bills to settle after the injury to his leg.
-The situation was eased in 1847, by the award of a testimonial match at Lord's between Kent and "England".
+He was imprisoned several times for debts owed to John Wyatt, a moneylender, and was made bankrupt in 1845.
+It is possible he had extensive medical bills to settle after the injury to his leg, and often he was saved from his creditors by wealthy patrons who wanted him free to play in a match they had an interest in.
+The situation was eased in 1847 by the award of a testimonial match at Lord's between Kent and "England".

+Acting

 Mynn was also an enthusiastic amateur actor, appearing for the Old Stagers during Canterbury Cricket Week.
-He took regular minor roles from 1847 until his death.
-He generally played strongmen such as Hercules.
-In 1853 the Kentish Gazette noted his appearance as "The Grand German Water Drinker" when he imbibed "no less than 12 tumblers of water in as many half minutes."
+He took regular minor roles from 1847 until his death, generally playing strongmen such as Hercules.
+In 1853, the Kentish Gazette noted his appearance as "The Grand German Water Drinker", when he imbibed "no less than 12 tumblers of water in as many half minutes."

+Death

-He died suddenly at his brother Walter's house at 22 Merrick Square, Newington near Southwark, London.
+He died suddenly at his brother Walter's house at 22 Merrick Square, Newington, near Southwark, London.
 The cause of death was diabetes.
-As a member of the Leeds and Hollingbourne Volunteers, a rifle corps which was a forerunner of the Territorial Army, he was entitled to a military funeral.
+As a member of the Leeds and Hollingbourne Volunteers, a rifle corps that was a forerunner of the Territorial Army, he was entitled to a military funeral.
 He is buried in Thurnham churchyard next to two of his daughters.